Jesus Walks: Remix

-The official remix of "Jesus Walks" was released on a bonus CD within his The College Dropout Video Anthology compilation DVD in 2005, which featured both Mase and Common on it.
+The official remix of "Jesus Walks" was released on a bonus CD within his The College Dropout Video Anthology compilation DVD in 2005, which was recorded in 2004 and features both Mase and Common on it.
 At the time of the remix, Mase had recently come out of retirement from being a minister to deliver a new verse.
 He spoke positively of West following the collaboration, saying, "I appreciate people like [him], people that dare to be different.
 Hip-hop is supposed to be an avenue of expression, and people are supposed to be able to express what they feel, what they believe."
+It was originally included on The College Dropout Video Anthology, released on the 22nd of March, 2005, through Roc-A-Fella Records and Def Jam Recordings.
+It would later be included on the Japanese special edition of The College Dropout, released that same year.